Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/3-2-call-api-b2c/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
+1. In the app's registration screen, click on the **API Permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+    - Click the **Add a permission** button and then,
+    - Ensure that the **My APIs** tab is selected.
+    - In the list of APIs, select the API that you've just registered, i.e. `ms-identity-javascript-tutorial-c3s2-api`.
+    - In the **Delegated permissions** section, select the **access_as_user** in the list.
+Use the search box if necessary.
+    - Click on the **Add permissions** button at the bottom.

 #### Configure the client app to use your app registration